apache/jackrabbit-site/src/site/markdown/status/board-report-2023-06.md

 the work going into bug fixing and tooling.
 New features are mainly driven by dependencies from Jackrabbit Oak.

-The project team decided to require Java 11 as the minimum version for new feature releases.
-Apache Jackrabbit Oak 1.48.0 is the last release supporting Java 8.

-A roadmap has been outlined how to update the Guava dependency.
-The next Jackrabbit Oak release will make usage of deprecated APIs exposing Guava more visible by logging warn and error messages.
-Later this year the team plans to introduce a wrapped Guava version for Jackrabbit Oak internal use and then remove deprecated APIs.
+The project team started to replace the plain Guava dependency in Jackrabbit Oak with a shaded version.
+This allows us to more easily update Guava without interfering with users of Jackrabbit Oak.

+Maintenance of Jackrabbit 2.16.x and Jackrabbit Oak 1.8.x ended in May.
+Announcements have been sent to inform users to migrate to more recent versions.

 ## Community Health:
-The project is healthy with a continuous stream of traffic mostly on JIRA issues and GitHub pull requests reflecting activity of the respective component.
+The project is generally healthy with a continuous stream of traffic mostly on JIRA issues and GitHub pull requests reflecting activity of the respective component.

+Concerns were raised on the private email list about lack of or little constructive participation by Jackrabbit committers on the FileVault subproject.
+There is a split within the committers.
+Some would like to actively evolve FileVault, while others are mostly happy with the status quo and prefer fewer changes.

 Commit activity is moderate, mirroring the activity on the JIRA issues and the desire of the individual contributors to bring